 The debate serves to sharpen up and focus on the important aspects of the issue under discussion.

-Unlike a traditional debate the outcome is not some sort of verdict as to who is right and who is wrong, the value is in the conversations that are held at the tables and the insights into the issue that are gleaned by the participants.
+Unlike a traditional debate, the outcome is not some sort of verdict as to who is right and who is wrong; the value is in the conversations that are held at the tables and the insights into the issue that the participants glean.

 In short, The initial debate is a powerful way of triggering deeper conversations.